readable111/Crop-Hero/MPM/mpm.md

         print(f"Error: {e}")
         return "Error message", 500
 ```
-The format can change depending on the method of the endpoint, POST or GET, but the general layout is pretty much the same
+The format can change depending on the method of the endpoint, POST or GET, but the general layout remains pretty much the same.

 #### General Debbugging <a name="Debugging The backend"></a>
+*Author: Tyler*

 1. Restart the backend server and check the logs
-2. if container restart fails, try once more, if that fails continue
+2. If container restart fails, try once more
+1. If the second restart fails, continue
-3. Re-deploy the backend code by running the github action
+3. Re-deploy the backend code by running the GitHub action
 4. Monitor Containment Logs
 5. Ensure that python code is bug free
 6. Ensure that environment variables are set up correctly in Azure App Service
-7. See resources for the Azure App Service here to get more help on the infe URL: https://learn.microsoft.com/en-us/azure/app-service/
+7. See resources for the Azure App Service [here](https://learn.microsoft.com/en-us/azure/app-service/) to get more help

 #### Pushing to the GitHub <a name="push_to_github_backend"></a>
 *Author: Tyler*